Ferranti: Industrial electronics

 The company began marketing optical position measuring equipment for machine tools in 1956.
 Moire fringes produced by diffraction gratings were the basis for the position measurement.
-In the late 1980s there were several sections of the company involved in non-military areas.
-These included microwave communications equipment (Ferranti Communications), and petrol (gas) station pumps (Ferranti Autocourt).
-Both of these departments were based at Dalkeith, Scotland.
+In the late 1980s, there were several sections of the company involved in non-military areas.
+These included portable Market Research Terminals (Ferranti Computer Systems), microwave communications equipment (Ferranti Communications), and petrol (gas) station pumps (Ferranti Autocourt).
+Both of the latter departments were based at Dalkeith, Scotland.